podschwadt/aml_tutorial/defenses.md

 # Defending a CNN

+## Running it online

+The easiest way to run this code is to go [this](https://colab.research.google.com/drive/1tGvoArjJzev-F0X_8p97JCes3ozrVQAk) Google colab notebook.

+## Running it on your own machine

+If you want to run it on your own machine follow these instructions:

 To start the tutorial you should download or clone this git repository https://github.com/podschwadt/aml_tutorial

 The neseccary packages can be found in the `environment.yml`